Simenkbj/audiostreamer/README.md

 ## challenges

 - running a for loop at a specified frequency turned out to be more difficult than expected.
 Even though time.sleep() is in absolute terms very accurate, it always drifted to the point where the receive buffer would either overrun or underrun.
-To mitigate this, the loop was instead modified to actively adjust sleep time based on UTC time as a way to correct for drift.
+To mitigate this, the loop was modified to actively adjust sleep time based on UTC time as a way to correct for drift.

 ## Further work

-- For real live streamed audio, it might be benefitial to send timestamp along with the sound data.
-This timestamp can be replaced with precise UTC time which can synched using NTP (which has sub millisecond accuracy in local networks) to prevent clock differences.
+- For real live streamed audio, it might be benefitial to send timestamp too.
+Precise UTC time can be used, which can synched using NTP, which can have sub millisecond accuracy in local networks (https://en.wikipedia.org/wiki/Network_Time_Protocol).